-The walks that I am choosing are personal to me, suggested by family, friends or even you and are suitable for wheelchair users, although not always on flat ground - Edinburgh is quite a hilly place after all.
-Most will be dog-friendly too as I find new walks for when I get my assistance dog will be doing most of them with me.
+The walks that I choose are personal to me, suggested by family, friends or even you and are suitable for wheelchair users, although not always on flat ground - Edinburgh is quite a hilly place after all.
+They will all be dog-friendly too as my assistance dog will be doing most of them with me.

 Early in 2016, the BBS got in touch with me as they knew I was really struggling to push or even use my NHS wheelchair due to increasing problems with my shoulders (on top of the usual frequent cracks and fractures elsewhere) and offered to approach trusts to enable me to get a suitable wheelchair and add-ons to regain some of the independence I had lost.
-I am now the proud owner of an amazing very lightweight titanium Tilite wheelchair and SmartDrive powerassist, costing over £8,500 in total, which meant I could contemplate doing 50 walks for the BBS.
+A few months later I became the proud owner of an amazing very lightweight titanium Tilite wheelchair and SmartDrive powerassist, costing over £8,500 in total, which meant I could contemplate doing 50 walks for the BBS.
 In the time I've had the chair, I've enjoyed its benefits in so many ways and I'd love it if you can join me on some of the walks to help celebrate the BBS and assist me to try to raise as much as I can to help make a real difference to the lives of other people in the UK living with OI.

 BBS Wheelchair Fundraising video